Kaiepi/nqp/docs/ops.markdown

 changed, and a 1 if it was renamed.
 Cancel to stop watching.

 ## asyncconnect
-* `asyncconnect($queue, $schedulee, str $host, int $port, $handle_type)`
+* `asyncconnect($queue, $schedulee, Address $address, int $family, $cancellation-type --> Handle)`

 Creates an asynchronous client socket and commences a connection operation.
-Upon connection, the queue will be passed an array consisting of the schedulee, a handle if the connection was successful (a type object if not) and an error string (some type object if no error).
+Upon connection, the queue will be passed an array consisting of the schedulee, an error string (a Str type object if no error), and a handle if the connection was successful (a Handle type object if not).
 Returns an AsyncTask representing the connection attempt.

 ## asynclisten
-* `asynclisten($queue, $schedulee, str $host, int $port, $handle_type)`
+* `asynclisten($queue, $schedulee, Address $address, int $family, int $backlog, $cancellation-type --> Handle)`

-Creates an asynchronous server socket listening on the specified host and port.
-Each time a connection arrives, the queue will be passed an array consisting of the schedulee and the newly created asynchronous socket, for communicating with the connecting client.
+Creates an asynchronous server socket listening on the specified address.
+Each time a connection arrives, the queue will be passed an array consisting of the schedulee, a Str type object, a Handle type object, and the newly created asynchronous socket, for communicating with the connecting client.
 Returns an AsyncTask that can be cancelled to stop listening, or throws an exception if there is an error starting to listen.

 ## asyncwritebytes
-* `asyncwritebytes($handle, $queue, $schedulee, $to_write, $handle_type)`
+* `asyncwritebytes($handle, $queue, $schedulee, $to-write, $cancellation-type)`

 Writes a byte array to some handle capable of asynchronous operations.
 Once the write is complete, the queue will be passed an array consisting of the